sportstalk247/sdk-multiplatform/docs/source/usage/user_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         // Search by Handle
         let handle1 = Task {
             do {
-                let searchedUsersByHandle = try await asyncFunction(
+                let searchedUsersByHandle = try await userClient.searchUsers(
-                    for: userClient.searchUsersAsync(
                     handle: "testhandle1",
                     limit: KotlinInt(int: 20), // Defaults to 200 on backend API server
                     cursor: nil   // OPTIONAL: The cursor value from previous search attempt to indicate next paginated fetch.
 Null if fetching the first list of user(s).
-                    )
                 )
                 // Resolve `searchedUsersByHandle` from HERE onwards(ex. update UI displaying the response data)...
             } catch {